princebot/gitbucket_ctl/README.md

 # gitbucket_ctl
-Management utility for the wonderful gitbucket project, reminiscent of init scripts.
+Management utility for the wonderful gitbucket project, reminiscent of init scripts

 ### Quickstart